Skye-XD/desktop-icons-ng/README.md

 - [x] For Gnome 42, allow use of 'unlock-dialog' in session mode for the extension, so that it is not relaunched every time.

+- [x] Re-organization, New Folder structure to avoid confusion and facilitate review.

 **EXPERIMENTAL FEATURES**